wholesomevalue/valueblog/content/posts/naked.md

   - broker-dealer #1 (RobinYou) 'helps' retail trader to buy GME,
   - broker-dealer #2 (SugarDaddy) naked short sells GME for Melvin, ShitTron and Co
   - #1 and #2 decides to do clearing outside of the DTCC/NSCC electronic system, between themselves (golden shower)
-  - #1 and #2 reports to DTCC/NSCC that there is any FTDs, all shares were delivered (bullshit).
+  - #1 and #2 reports to DTCC/NSCC that there is no FTDs, all shares were delivered (bullshit).
   - DTCC/NSCC believes them and reports +0 FTDs for GME

 Alright so, I know its speculation, but the system does actually allow this to happen...